 Factors That Influence Weather And Climate Of Pakistan: Generally, Climate is the regular conditions at a particular station above an age of 11 to 40 years.
 It concerns with numeral elements, for example; warmth, blustery weather and air pressure.
 A diversity of climate directly or indirectly associated with a human body process that changes the makeup of the planetary atmosphere.
 The increasing rate of industrialization, the large blazing quantities of fossil fuels and the unbridled devastation of the woodland cover has resulted in increased levels of Carbon- dioxide being given off into the breeze.
-This carbon gas covers the land, trapping its warmth and cause global warming, which contributes to climate change.
+This carbon gas covers the land, trapping its warmth and cause global warming impact on climate change.
 Respectively, in developing worldwide consensus this weather change is a bigger menace to humanity.
 In the modern age, this destructive modification also influenced socioeconomic sectors such as health, nutrient construction, energy utilization, protection and natural executive resources.

 Factors That Influence Weather And Climate Of Pakistan

 Pakistan is one of the most endangered countries, among other rising nations because of its exposure to climate change and is deficient in resources.
 In developing countries, such as Pakistan, atmospheric change presents a grave challenge to social, ecological and fiscal advancement.
 It moves toward the migration within and across the national arrangement of Pakistan.
 The consequences of global warming in Pakistan already manifest in the form of the growing rate of droughts and flooding.
 Moreover, the erratic weather conditions are affecting agricultural patterns in a form of reduction of clean water supply and the failure of biodiversity.
 Pakistan’s susceptibility is more evident due to its Agro-based economic structure.